An Excerpt from active measures: part ii

 “What’s stopping you?”
 Zolghadr chuckled.

-“The angry phone call our friend would receive from Haj Qasem for using prisoners as target practice,” Taghavi answered coldly.
+“The angry call our friend would receive from Haj Qasem for using prisoners as target practice,” Taghavi answered coldly.

 Hatem grunted and pressed his hands to his wide hips.